sokcheng/Kitsuchan-NG/README.md

 * `WHITELIST_NSFW` - This contains a list of channel IDs for which NSFW content may be posted.
 * `EXTENSIONS` - This overrides the bot's default extension list.

+In the future, one objective of mine is to implement per-cog settings.

 # How to use
 By default, `kitsuchan-ng` uses `kit!` for its prefix where `kit` are the first three letters of the bot account's username.
-You can override this.
+You can override this with the aforementioned `COMMAND_PREFIX` parameter.